FangSen9000/fangsen9000.github.io/README.md

 I'm Sen Fang, a bachelor of computer science with double degree.

-My main research field is Speech, My research interest covers Multimodal Deep Learning(Audio Generated Image), Audio-Visual (talking-face), and Self-Supervised Learning.
+My main research field is Speech, My research interest covers Multimodal Deep Learning (Audio Generated Image), Audio-Visual (talking-face and sign language representation of text/audio ), and Self-Supervised Learning.

 I am open to academic collaborations and please drop me an email if you are interested in collaborating with me.